runtimeverification/k/k-distribution/tutorial/README.md

-K is an executable semantic framework in which programming languages, calculi, as well as type systems or formal analysis tools can be defined by making use of configurations, computations and rules.
+K is an executable semantic framework in which programming languages, calculi, as well as type systems or formal analysis tools can be defined by making use of configurations, computations and rules:

 - Configurations organize the system/program state in units called cells, which are labeled and can be nested.
-- Computations carry "computational meaning" as special nested list structures sequentializing computational tasks, such as fragments of program; in particular, computations extend the original language or calculus syntax.
+- Computations carry computational meaning as special nested list structures sequentializing computational tasks, such as fragments of program; in particular, computations extend the original language or calculus syntax.